precup/turing-machine-sim/api/README.md

 * addTAs.php
 * TAs.json
+* loadPsets.php

 The addTAs.php script is used to initialize the database with the TAs listed in TAs.json.
+The loadPsets.php script loads the psets in /psets.json into the database.
 The remaining database setup scripts are in the sql/ directory.